Government's proposal to change the EPB system: What does this mean for property owners?

 Will Seismic Assessments Still Be Required?

-These assessments will continue to be vital for owners managing market and operational risks outside the regulatory system.
 However, to decide whether a building is earthquake-prone or not under the new regime, a new, simpler, characteristics-based assessment method would be used.
 This new method and its accompanying guidelines will be developed as part of the implementation work for the proposed provisions.

 What Happens to Buildings Currently EPB but Outside the New Scope?

-Buildings that are currently identified as earthquake-prone but will no longer be regulated under the new system remain structurally vulnerable and still have the potential to collapse during an earthquake.
+Buildings that are currently identified as earthquake-prone (less than 34%NBS) but will no longer be regulated under the new system remain structurally vulnerable and still have the potential to collapse during an earthquake.
 Decisions to address seismic vulnerabilities will remain the responsibility of the building owners.
 Seismic strengthening would no longer be a regulatory requirement for these buildings.
-However, other non-regulatory requirements, such as insurance coverage and lending finance, will still be relevant and may necessitate seismic risk mitigation.
+However, other requirements, such as insurance coverage and lending finance, will still be relevant and may necessitate seismic risk mitigation.

 What Is the Nature of Strengthening Required Under the New Proposal?